cooperwalbrun/pull-request-title-case/CONTRIBUTING.md

 ## Deploying New Releases

-This project's static web artifacts get uploaded to the Chrome and Firefox extension marketplaces via a GitHub Actions workflow, and as such, there are no code changes required to deploy newer versions.
-However, as a matter of convention, the `version` in [package.json](./package.json) should be incremented as part of every feature pull request.
+This project's static web artifacts get uploaded to the Chrome and Firefox extension marketplaces via a manual process handled by [@cooperwalbrun](https://github.com/cooperwalbrun).
+The upload will always coincide with a version increment and corresponding git tag, so as a matter of convention, always be sure to increment the `version` in [package.json](./package.json) as part of every pull request.

 >Note: every time you bump the `package.json` version, be sure to do another `npm install` to update
 >this module's `package-lock.json` with the newest version of itself.